Linguistic anthropology: Second paradigm: linguistic anthropology

 The second paradigm can be marked by reversing the words.
 Going from anthropological linguistics to linguistic anthropology, signals a more anthropological focus on the study.
-This term was preferred by Dell Hymes, who was also responsible, with John Gumperz, for the idea of ethnography of communication.
-The term linguistic anthropology reflected Hymes' vision of a future where language would be studied in the context of the situation and relative to the community speaking it.
-This new era would involve many new technological developments, such as mechanical recording.
+This term was preferred by Dell Hymes, who was also responsible with John Gumperz for the idea of ethnography of communication.
+The term linguistic anthropology reflected Hymes' vision of a future in which language would be studied in the context of the situation and relative to the community speaking it.
+The new era would involve many new technological developments, such as mechanical recording.

 This paradigm developed in critical dialogue with the fields of folklore on the one hand and linguistics on the other.
 Hymes criticized folklorists' fixation on oral texts rather than the verbal artistry of performance.
 At the same time, he criticized the cognitivist shift in linguistics heralded by the pioneering work of Noam Chomsky, arguing for an ethnographic focus on language in use.

 Hymes had many revolutionary contributions to linguistic anthropology, the first of which was a new unit of analysis.
-Unlike the first paradigm, which focused on linguistic tools like measuring of phonemes and morphemes, the second paradigm's unit of analysis was the "speech event".
+Unlike the first paradigm, which focused on linguistic tools like measuring of phonemes and morphemess the second paradigm's unit of analysis was the "speech event."
 A speech event is defined as one with speech presented for a significant duration throughout its occurrence (ex., a lecture or debate).
 This is different from a speech situation, where speech could possibly occur (ex., dinner).
 Hymes also pioneered a linguistic anthropological approach to ethnopoetics.
 Hymes had hoped that this paradigm would link linguistic anthropology more to anthropology.
 However, Hymes' ambition backfired as the second paradigm marked a distancing of the sub-discipline from the rest of anthropology.

 Third paradigm: anthropological issues studied via linguistic methods and data

-The third paradigm, which began in the late 1980s, redirected the primary focus on anthropology by providing a linguistic approach to anthropological issues.
-Rather than prioritizing the technical components of language, third paradigm anthropologists focus on studying culture through the use of linguistic tools.
+The third paradigm, which began in the late 1980s, has redirected the primary focus on anthropology by providing a linguistic approach to anthropological issues.
+Rather than prioritizing the technical components of language, the third paradigm has anthropologists focus on studying culture through the use of linguistic tools.
 Themes include: